calbal91/project-understanding-elections/README.md

 By contrast, the Conservatives were set to lose very few safe seats, and they were still competitive in most seats that had previously been marginals.

-**The list of KPIs used as features in this project
+**The forecasted change of seat types compared to the 2017 election**

 ![Sankey](https://github.com/calbal91/project-understanding-elections/blob/master/Images/sankey.png)